sparkutils/kogito-4-spark/README.md

 # kogito-4-spark

-A Kogito DMN wrapper for Spark at row level
+A Kogito implementation of the dmn-4-spark API.